EPICENTER

 The energetic event compromises the TX housing, liberating the internal circuit board.
 Enhanced slow-motion video captures head reaction and body response.

-2.MOV — Camera 2CLAHE Ultra-SlowHead Reaction
+2.mov — Camera 2CLAHE Ultra-SlowHead Reaction

 Exhibit 13-B

-2.MOV — CLAHE enhanced ultra-slow head/body reaction.
+2.mov — CLAHE enhanced ultra-slow head/body reaction.

 Exhibit 13-C